BrianMitchL/brianm.me/_posts/2018-10-23-iphone-xs-max.md

 </blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Tradeoffs aside, I love this display.
+Trade-offs aside, I love this display.
 The OLED display makes it a joy to use at night when dark themes in apps kick in.

 ### Camera